MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/configure-inbound-connectivity.md

 In a hybrid environment, data is exchanged between the root site collection in SharePoint Online and a specific web application in the on-premises SharePoint farm that's configured for hybrid.
 We call this the primary web application.
 This web application is the focal point on which your site collection strategy is configured.

 During the planning phase, you should have decided whether you'll use an existing web application or create one and which site collection strategy you'll configure.
 If so, your decisions are listed in the **Site collection strategy** row of Table 2 of the worksheet.
-If you haven't decided yet, review the [Plan connectivity from Office 365 to SharePoint Server](plan-connectivity-from-office-365-to-sharepoint-server.md) article and make these decisions before you go any further.
+If you haven't decided yet, review the [Plan connectivity from Microsoft 365 to SharePoint Server](plan-connectivity-from-microsoft-365-to-sharepoint-server.md) article and make these decisions before you go any further.

 Choose one of the following site collection strategies to configure: